Did Whakaari/White Island erupt? Ash rises 600m above volcano

 "We believe the most likely explanation for the ash emission and sulphur dioxide plume visible on Sunday was a small batch of magma moving into the shallow part of the volcano.

-"One of our seismic recording sites on Whakaari/White Island started working again this morning, however, the lack of real-time seismic and acoustic data on Sunday prevents us from being definitive about a small eruption having occurred at that time," Sherburn said.
+"One of our seismic recording sites on Whakaari/White Island started working again [on Monday] morning, however, the lack of real-time seismic and acoustic data on Sunday prevents us from being definitive about a small eruption having occurred at that time," Sherburn said.

-Last month, GNS reported its near real-time monitoring on the island had been lost after instrument failure since the 2019 eruption, however, one of the sites began working yesterday morning.
+Last month, GNS reported its near real-time monitoring on the island had been lost after instrument failure since the 2019 eruption.

 Sherburn said limited data over the past few weeks caused uncertainty about what was driving the activity.